Rapporteket/docker/README.md

 # Content

 Contents are found in the sub-directories of this repository.
-A short summary is provided below.

-## code-server

-A docker image containing R and the IDE [Visual Studio Code](https://code.visualstudio.com/).